pubmed2ensembl/MartScript/README.markdown

 language supports

  * extending Ensembl databases with custom data
- * automatisation of MartBuilder/MartEditor functionality
+ * automation of MartBuilder/MartEditor functionality
- * the creation and execution of a mart's SQL-commands
+ * the creation and execution of a BioMart's SQL-commands

 This is a fully functional release of MartScript as a beta version, mainly due to the lack of documentation and